magne4000/festival/README.md

 Festival
 ========
-Festival is an HTML5 web application that can play music files with the help of NodeJS.
+Festival is an HTML5 web application that can play music files.
 It also implements a piece of subsonic api which allows subsonic client apps to connect (like android apps) !

 ![Webmusic screenshot](https://github.com/magne4000/magne4000.github.com/raw/master/images/festival.screen1.jpg)